Daphne du Maurier Museum

 Daphne du Maurier

 Daphne du Maurier was born in London in 1907, the second daughter of Muriel and Gerald du Maurier.
-Born into a talented, theatrical and artistic family, she was blessed with a vivid imagination and a desire to write.
+Born into a talented, theatrical and artistic family, she was blessed from an early age with a vivid imagination and a desire to write.

 This desire was nurtured further by her immediate love for Cornwall, after her parents purchased a holiday home at Bodinnick near Fowey on the coast.

 Some of her books were turned into very successful films including Rebecca, starring Laurence Olivier and Joan Fontaine as well as The Birds, starring Tippi Hendren and Rod Taylor.
-The novel Jamaica Inn was her first big commercial success.
-The film starred Charles Laughton and Maureen O'Hara.
+The 1939 film of Jamaica Inn starring Charles Laughton and Maureen O'Hara featured a new ending, apparently demanded by Laughton, which Daphne deplored.
 All three films were directed by Alfred Hitchcock.
-During her career she wrote a total of thirty-eight books, but it is her Cornish-based books that remain the most popular with her readers.
+During her career Daphne du Maurier wrote a total of thirty-eight books, but it is the Cornish-based novels that remain the most popular with her readers.